We believe that all young people deserve to grow into adulthood with optimal mental health. Everything we do is focused on that outcome.

 Statement of commitment

-Orygen acknowledges the Traditional Custodians of the lands we are on and pays respect to their Elders past and present.
-Orygen recognises and respects their cultural heritage, beliefs and relationships to their ancestral lands, which continue to be important to The First Nations Peoples living today.
+Orygen acknowledges the Traditional Owners of the lands we are on and pays respect to their Elders past and present.
+Orygen recognises and respects their cultural heritage, beliefs and relationships to Country, which continue to be important to the First Nations people living today.

 Read our Statement of Commitment to the First Nations of Australia.